 Skip to main content

-This paper presents a 17–32 GHz bidirectional amplitude–phase control circuit for multibeam phased-array transceivers in 40-nm CMOS.
-Amplitude control is achieved using a bidirectional variable-gain amplifier (BVGA) with an attenuator.
-Bidirectional operation in the BVGA is enabled by two symmetric amplification paths and reused matching networks, while an RC-feedback technique is proposed to enhance gain flatness.
-Phase control is performed by a passive vector-modulation phase shifter, where a modified Wilkinson-based combiner reduces area and high-frequency loss.
-In addition, segmented control codes mitigate the quadrature imbalance across frequency, enabling accurate wideband tuning.
+This paper presents a 17–32 GHz bidirectional amplitude-phase control (Bi-APC) circuit for multibeam phased-array transceivers in 40-nm CMOS.
+Amplitude control is achieved using a bidirectional variable-gain amplifier (BVGA) with a 4-bit attenuator (ATT), providing wide-range, high-resolution, and low-loss amplitude tuning.
+Bidirectional operation in the BVGA is enabled by two symmetric three-stage amplification paths and reused broadband matching networks, while an RC-feedback (RCFB) technique in the inter-stage resonators is proposed to enhance gain flatness.
+Phase control is performed by a passive vector-modulation phase shifter (VMPS), where a modified Wilkinson-based combiner with C-R-C isolation and differential inductive coupling reduces area and high-frequency insertion loss.
+In addition, segmented control codes mitigate the quadrature imbalance of the coupler across frequency, enabling accurate wideband phase tuning.
 Fabricated in a 40-nm CMOS process, the 0.54-mm² core supports 17–32 GHz bidirectional 31.5-dB/360° amplitude and phase tuning range with 0.5-dB/5.625° resolution and <0.46 dB/<2.6° RMS error.
 It achieves 3.3/1.7 dB peak gains in receive (RX)/transmit (TX) mode, <7.3 dB NF in RX mode, >6 dBm OP1dB in TX mode, and a power consumption of 29.7 mW.